How to write a landing page to sell your info product

 Think of benefits and features as one of those couples that never go anywhere without each other.

-Now is the time to add more technical details to give more credibility to your words.
+Now is the time to add the technical details to give your words more credibility.

 Conversion copywriter contact